malcolmhutchinson/archaeography/INSTALL.md

 and accessed from `setup/setup.sh`.

 Check execute privileges are set on the file at `~/dev/arch/code/setup/setup.sh`, and review it.
-The first uncommented line should be:

-    echo 'CREATE SCHEMA IF NOT EXISTS work' | psql -d archaeography

-It will then copy the NZMS1 map series geometries from a file in setup, and proceed to inject the geographic data from LINZ and Statistics NZ into the database.
+It will copy the NZMS1 map series geometries from a file in setup, and proceed to inject the geographic data from LINZ and Statistics NZ into the database.
 This takes a bit of time.

 CD to the directory where your shapefiles are stored, and run the setup script: